CalHoll/Cal-SDK/README.md

 Current SDK queries do not make filtering results available.

+Currently only the Books endpoint for 'getAll' has test coverage.

 ## Examples

 To try the SDK, the `./examples` directory has a set of SDK functions ready to showcase.